-- Numbers of rough sleepers counted in the annual autumn street count rose compared with the previous two years, following a national trend.
-Reasons are complex and not fully understood, but include: a core number of long-term rough sleepers not accepting or maintaining accommodation opportunities; and a steady drift to the street of new rough sleepers, many of whom originate from outside Cambridge but appear to be drawn to the City by services not available in their home area. - A number of new initiatives have been implemented over recent years to try to prevent and tackle rough sleeping.
-Further measures are being put in place, with targeted support provided for people with multiple and complex needs.
-Although again, the current financial climate could also contribute to a further increase in the number of rough sleepers going forwards. - See also the Housing Register Applications & Lettings, Private Rented Housing, and Population Households & Economy sections of Housing Key Facts. - For more information on the council's approach to homelessness and rough sleeping see the council's Homelessness & Rough Sleeping Strategy 2021-2026.
+- Arrangements for accommodating some Ukrainian refugees under the Homes for Ukraine Scheme are continuing to come to an end, leading to more households seeking advice or being at risk of homelessness. - Increases in mortgage rates could also start to see more home-owners in difficulty than in recent years, although as many mortgages are fixed term arrangements the full effects of this may take longer to come through. - Numbers of rough sleepers counted in the annual autumn street count were similar to last year, but higher than in 2020 and 2021.
+Reasons are complex include: a core number of long-term rough sleepers not accepting or maintaining accommodation opportunities; and a steady drift to the street of new rough sleepers, many of whom originate from outside Cambridge but appear to be drawn to the City by services not available in their home area. - A number of new initiatives have been implemented over recent years to try to prevent and tackle rough sleeping.
+Further measures are being put in place, with targeted support provided for people with multiple and complex needs. - See also the Housing Register Applications & Lettings, Private Rented Housing, and Population Households & Economy sections of Housing Key Facts. - For more information on the council's approach to homelessness and rough sleeping see the council's Homelessness & Rough Sleeping Strategy 2021-2026.